 By far, this has been my most popular post.
 It has >225,000 views on my website.
 It was also published on KevinMD.com and has >234,000 SHARES there.

 This article features memes of Ryan Gosling and Kate Upton.
 I attribute much of its success to their beautiful faces.
 It has >13,000 views and >5,000 shares.

 I am proud of this piece.
 I believe in its message and was honored that the Vice President of Improving Birth and creator of the #BreaktheSilence project reached out to me.
 It has over 8,000 views.

-Um, my mom might not be so proud of this one, but with >5,600 views on my site, it’s clear my comrades in medicine could relate!
-It has 25,000 shares on KevinMD.com.
+Um, my mom might not be so proud of this one, but with >25,000 shares on KevinMD.com and 5,600 views on my site, it’s clear my comrades in medicine could relate!

 I am grateful that my friend, Sherlonya Turner, granted me the privilege of publishing her words which clearly resonated with many.

-This article has >3,800 views, but only because I mentioned it and linked to it in my most popular article.
+This article only appears in the top 10 because I linked to it in my most popular article.
 It is an entertaining little piece – but not exactly “share-worthy.”

 I wrote a version of this article the night before I went in for my primary elective c-section in August of 2010.
 When I started this website I published it here as a ‘background piece’ and shared it occasionally in comment sections.